flancia-coop/doc.anagora.org/agora-pkg-chapter.md

 - Plain text as layer 0.
     - Plain text is ubiquituous.
     - It is not only a common standard for all tools in the knowledge space, which simplifies interoperability; it is a common standard for thought as shown by thousands of years of preserved culture.
-    - It can be made to encode trees
+    - (It can be made to encode trees, like in this example.)
-    - (It can be made to encode arbitrary data through uuencoding and other derived formats.)
+    - (It can be made to encode arbitrary data via encoding conventions.)
-- Markup and conventions for referencing and linking as layer 1.
+- Markup formats and conventions for referencing and linking as layer 1.
     - Markdown, org mode, HTML or other rich markups building on top of plain text belong to this layer.
-    - [[wikilinks]] and #hashtags seem like sensible extensions for semantic linking.
+    - [[wikilinks]] and #hashtags seem like sensible cross-format extensions for semantic linking.
     - More generally, a [[metadata]] layer.
 The above are just relatively unobstrusive generally available implicit standards that inline well.
-- JSON, EDN, RDF, protobufs and other data exchange formats as layer 3.
+- JSON, EDN, RDF, protobufs as layer 3.

-- (Generalizes to binary objects trivially through uuencoding.)
+    - In general, data exchange formats.

 ## Protocol